EBI-Metagenomics/biosiftr_extended_methods/README.md

 ```

-Taxonomy plots were generated using the code available in the [ordination_plots_shallow.ipynb](https://github.com/EBI-Metagenomics/shallow_shotgun_paper/tree/main/notebooks) notebook available in this repository.
+Taxonomy plots were generated using the code in the [ordination_plots_shallow.ipynb](https://github.com/EBI-Metagenomics/shallow_shotgun_paper/tree/main/notebooks) notebook available in this repository.